sadab-halim/Interview-Questions/README.md

 Joins are the combination of related tuples from the two different relations or tables into a single type.

 ## Types of Joins ✅
-- **Inner Join:** returns rows when there is a match in both the tables
+- **Inner Join:**
-- **Left Join:** returns all rows from the left table, even if there are no matches in the right table.
-- **Right Join:** returns all rows from the right table, even if there are no matches in the left table.
+    - It takes all the records from both tables until and unless the conditions match.
+    - It means this join will return only those common rows in both tables.

+- **Left Join:**
+    - The left join returns all the records from (left table) table one, whether the record in table 2 matches or not, according to the join condition.
+    - The record, which matches their result set is the same as the inner join result, and all uncommon records from another table will result in null.

+- **Right Join:**
+    - In Right Outer, join for both tables will return all the records from table 2, whether the record in table 1 matches or not to the join condition. - The record which matches their result set is the same as the inner join result, and all nonmatching records from another table will result in null.

-- **Full Join:** returns rows where there is a match in one of the tables
+- **Full Join:**
+    - Full Join returns the output, which matches rows and unmatched rows between the two tables.
+Full Join is the same as Cross Join.

+- **Self Join:**
-- **Self Join:** is used to join a table to itself as if the table were two tables, temporarily remaining at least one table in the SQL statement.
+    - is used to join a table to itself as if the table wee two tables, temporarily remaining at least one table in the SQL statement.

+- **Cross Join:**
-- **Cross Join:** returns the cartesian product of the sets of records from the two or more joined tables.
+    - returns the cartesian product of the sets of records from the two or more joined tables.

 ## File Structures:
 - **Primary Index:** A primary index is an ordered file, records of fixed length with two fields.
 First field is the same as the primary key as a data file and the second field is a pointer to the data block, where the key is available.
 The average number of block accesses using index = log2 Bi + 1, where Bi = number of index blocks.